gpolitis/jitsi-mavenization/README.md

 been trying to mavenize Jitsi (SIP Communicator) and althought I have done some progress there, it's not yet functional.

-This is a work in progress, USE IT AT YOUR OWN RISK.
+DISCLAIMER: This is a work in progress, USE IT AT YOUR OWN RISK.
 Althought I'm affiliated with Jitsi, this is not an official effort to mavenize Jitsi, it's just personal work that I'm sharing with whoever might be interested.

 I'm not a maven expert nor a git wizard nor a shell guru, so I expect there's lots of room for improvements.
 The code is ugly but it works for me.